Certified Cybersecurity Analyst Program APPRENTICESHIP

 You will earn a wage, gain job experience, and have a foot in the door with your employer before graduating the program.
 There are also additional funds available to offset tuition.

 What do I get paid as a registered apprentice?

 As a Registered Apprentice, you are paid on a progressive wage scale.
 The more experience and training you gain as an apprentice, the more pay you will receive.
 The standard is 60% of the entry level salary to start.
 The apprentice offer is set between the employer and the apprentice.

 How much will the education portion of the apprenticeship cost?

 The cost of the education portion of the apprenticeship is the student discount price of $10,995.
 However, the large majority of students will be supplemented with grants and scholarships that greatly reduce the cost.
 Any amount up to the remaining balance may be supplemented by the employer.

 Who do I contact for more information?

 For more information please speak with your Admissions Advisor.

 - Career workshops, resume support, employer panels, interview days, alumni networking and support, guest speakers, and more.
 Our objective is to ensure that our graduates are well positioned to obtain employment (internship or full time) upon completion of the program.

 - Veterans’ Services – Veterans and service-members transitioning to a career in cybersecurity may be eligible for additional external services and programs.
-Please contact an Enrollment Advisor to ask about special programs and scholarships.
+Please contact an Admissions Advisor to ask about special programs and scholarships.